-14. Safety Information
+13. Safety Information

 This section provides a summary of general safety precautions that must be understood and applied during operation and maintenance of components in the LORD Sensing Wireless Sensor Network.
-Throughout the manual, ANSI Z535 standard safety symbols are used to indicate a process or component that requires cautionary measures.

-14.1 Disposal and Recycling
+13.1 Disposal and Recycling

-The WSDA®-1500-LXRS contains internal batteries, printed circuit boards, and electronic components.
+The WSDA® - 2000 contains printed circuit boards and electronic components.
 These items are known to contain toxic chemicals and heavy metals that are harmful to humans health and the environment.
 Disposal is subject to federal and local laws.
-Do not discard the device or batteries in the trash.
+Do not discard the device in the trash.
 Follow proper electronic and battery waste disposal protocol, as dictated by federal and local authorities.
 Some states have programs for extracting reusable parts for recycling.